Get all the latest Airbnb data for Bergen

 What's the average and median nightly price on Airbnb in Bergen in 2026?

-As of the first half of 2026, the average nightly price on Airbnb in Bergen is approximately NOK 1,600 ($160 or €136), while the median nightly price sits around NOK 1,450 ($145 or €123).
+As of early 2026, the average nightly price (ADR) for an Airbnb listing in Bergen is approximately NOK 1,600 (about $160 USD / €145 EUR), while the median sits closer to NOK 1,450 ($145 USD / €130 EUR) because premium harbour-view listings pull the average upward.

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Bergen.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Bergen.

 How much do nightly prices vary by neighborhood in Bergen in 2026?